This African Baule ikat cloth was also known as a 'wrapper' as it was worn wrapped around the body and also used as carrier for everyday items.

 ▪︎Late 20th century

-▪︎As with most vintage pieces there might be signs of repaired tears, tears and dirt markings but in good condition.
+▪︎As with most vintage pieces there are signs of repaired tears, tears, dirt markings and frayed edges.
+These are sentiments and reminders of its past stories.

 ▪︎Handwash with natural soap or detergent for delicates.